-In this step, you set up an AWS Batch Compute Environment using the AWS Management Console.
+In this step, you will set up an AWS Batch Compute Environment using the AWS Management Console.

-Compute environments can be seen as computational clusters.
-They can consist of one or several instance kinds or just the number of cores you want in the environment.
+Compute environments are Amazon ECS clusters consisting of one or more EC2 instance types, or simply as the number of vCPUs you want to use to run your jobs.
 For more information on the compute environments, see Compute Environments.

-- In the AWS Management Console, in the search bar, search for and choose Batch.
+- In the AWS Management Console, use the search bar to search for Batch.

-- In the left pane, choose Compute environments, then choose Create compute environment or Create.
+- In the left pane, choose Compute environments, then choose Create.

 - Under Compute environment configuration, choose Managed for Compute environment type.
 This option allows AWS Batch manage the automatic scaling of EC2 resources for you.

 - Check Enable compute environment.
-This option enables the AWS Batch environment when it’s ready.
+This option enables the AWS Batch environment for use once it has been created.

-- For Service role, choose AWSBatchServiceRole.
+- For Service role, choose Batch service-linked role.
 The role allows the AWS Batch service to make calls to the required AWS API operations on your behalf.
-For more information, see AWS Batch Service IAM Role.
+For more information, see Using Service-Linked Roles.

 - Under Instance configuration, choose On-demand for Provisioning model.
-This option allows AWS Batch manage the automatic scaling of EC2 resources for you.
+This option allows EC2 to create resources for you as required.

-- Leave the default value of 0 for Desired vCPUs - *optional*.
+- Leave the default value of 0 for Desired vCPUs.

-- For Allowed instance types, remove optimal and choose g3s.xlarge.
+- For Allowed instance types, leave the selection as optimal.

-- Under Networking, for VPI ID, choose the Default VPC.
+- Under Networking, for VPC ID, choose the Default VPC.